Configuring webhint

 - Troubleshoot

-There are 2 ways in which you can configure webhint
+There are 3 ways that to configure a webhint

 .hintrc